ARCHER2-HPC/archer2-website/_posts/2024-05-01-newsletter.md

 ## Service Desk holiday Monday 6th May

-The ARCHER2 Service desk will be closed on Monday 6th April 2024.<br>
+The ARCHER2 Service desk will be closed on Monday 6th May 2024.<br>
 It will reopen as normal on Tuesday 7th May at 08:00.